-NOTE: Subsequent testing of The Evil Within (using the final cutscene) on 11/13/2014 revealed that–as shown in this chart–the game fails the seizure safety test.
-My apologies to anyone who was misled by the original version of this post, in which I listed the game as safe.
+NOTE: Subsequent testing of The Evil Within (using the final cutscene) on 11/13/2014 revealed that–as shown in this chart–the game fails to meet seizure reduction guidelines.
+My apologies to anyone who was misled by the original version of this post, in which I listed the game as safe to play.

-To determine whether a video game is safe for individuals susceptible to visually induced seizures, I run them through a photosensitive seizure safety analyzer, the Harding Flash and Pattern Analyzer.
+To determine whether a video game is likely to trigger seizures in individuals susceptible to visually induced seizures, I run them through a photosensitive seizure safety analyzer, the Harding Flash and Pattern Analyzer.
 The FPA is widely used by producers and networks in the UK—including by the BBC—to ensure seizure safety of all material on broadcast TV.
 It examines video sequences for very specific and measurable image qualities that researchers have found can trigger seizures:

 - rapidly alternating light and dark images (flash/flicker)

 - certain stripes and geometric patterns with high contrast

 - large areas of very bright (“saturated”) red

 - problem images take up more than one-fourth of the screen

 Visual safety criteria for video sequences are precisely defined in this document used by regulators of broadcast TV in the UK.
 The criteria were arrived at based on extensive clinical testing.

 If the first clip I test of a game fails the seizure guidelines test, I note that and move on to test the next game.
 I typically test at least 4 or 5 additional clips of a game if no safety violations are found.
 I don’t do this testing while actually playing these video games.
 Instead, I work with video clips available online, some of which are official marketing and gameplay trailers; others are gameplay sessions posted by reviewers or fans.
 I do not test fans’ sequences from games that were modified with other software.